Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Eating Meals Prepared by a Host

 Disclosing health issues can help a host understand you aren’t being rude.
-But explaining Mast Cell Activation Syndrome is probably more than you want to get into, especially if there is a translator.
+But explaining Mast Cell Activation Syndrome (MCAS) is probably more than you want to get into, especially if there is a translator.

 And be sure to bring extra mast cell supporting supplements with you.